ablandel/hide-unwanted-stuff-webextension/README.md

 Open Firefox, go to `about:debugging` and under the `This Firefox` tab, use the `Load Temporary Add-on...` button to load this extension `manifest.json`.

-*On some Firefox setup, it may be required to allow the extension to run all the windows without restrictions.
-Open Firefox, go to `about:addons` and under the `Extensions` tab and this `Hide Unwanted Stuff` extension section, allows extensions to `Run in Private Windows` and `Run on sites with restrictions`.*
+On some Firefox setup, it may be required to allow the extension to run on all the windows without restrictions.
+Open Firefox, go to `about:addons` and under the `Extensions` tab and this `Hide Unwanted Stuff` extension section, allows extensions to `Run in Private Windows` and `Run on sites with restrictions`.

 **The extension must be (re-)installed after each Firefox (re)start.**